 I'm hoping your days will be brighter soon.
 If you don't currently go and are interested, explore various churches and choose one to join.

 Call a nursing home and ask about people who don't get many visitors and perhaps go visit them.
-You could also do this in a hospital.

 When my mom died, the best thing I found was to indulge myself in my crocheting.
 If you have a craft, force yourself to dig into it.
 If you don't have one, find one.
 Even if it's just putting jigsaw puzzles together.